uiboptics/flick/README.md

  - *flick help* - for further documentation and usage examples.

 You will need a c++ compiler (e.g. clang++ or g++) already installed.
+On most Linux variants "sudo apt install build-essential" should provide the needed compiler and tools.

 #### Dependencies